Article Read Time

 Hackers count on that reuse and exploit it using credential stuffing.
 Every year, billions of stolen passwords from past data breaches flood the dark web.
 Threat actors stole 3.2 billion private credentials in 2024.

-This makes it easier for cyber criminals to breach accounts without guessing logins.
+This makes it easier for cyber criminals to compromise accounts without having to guess passwords.
 Instead, they run automated attacks, testing those stolen credentials across thousands of websites.
-This method is known as credential stuffing, and it is one of the simplest yet most effective ways to break into your accounts.
+This method, known as credential stuffing, is one of the simplest yet most effective ways to compromise your accounts.

 Why Does Credential Stuffing Work So Well?

 People tend to reuse passwords often.
-Cybersecurity best practices recommend using more than 12 characters, consisting of numbers, symbols, and letters with varying capitalization.
+Cybersecurity best practices recommend using passwords with more than 12 characters, including numbers, symbols, and letters with varying capitalization.
 Each password should be unique.

 Your email and password were exposed in a breach five years ago.
 If you still use that password, or even a slightly modified version, attackers can use bots to check if it works on banking sites, social media, or company logins.
 Once they break inside, the hackers can drain accounts, steal sensitive data, or sell access to your information.
 Since they have already logged in with the legitimate credentials, they can accomplish all of this without even triggering security alerts.

-Hundreds of millions of credential stuffing attacks happen every day.
+Hundreds of millions of credential stuffing attacks occur every day.
 Protect your data from falling victim to strong security and authentication measures.

 How Can You Tell If You’re at Risk?

 Imagine this scenario: You’ve used the same password for multiple accounts over the years.
 One day, you get login alerts from places you’ve never been.
-Password reset emails land in your inbox, but the problem is that you never requested them.
+Password reset emails land in your inbox, but you never requested them.
 Bank transactions, emails, or messages that you don’t remember sending are clear signs that you might be a victim of credential stuffing.

 Red flags like these suggest that your logins might have been compromised.
 So how can you better protect yourself from credential stuffing attacks?

 - Use a password manager.
 These encrypted vaults keep your credentials strong and unique.
-Password managers generate and store complex passwords and can autofill on secure landing pages to eliminate the need for reuse.
+Password managers generate and store complex passwords and can autofill on secure landing pages, eliminating the need to reuse them.

 - Turn on multi-factor authentication (MFA) to add an extra layer of security by requiring additional verification to log in.
 Even if hackers have your password, they won’t get far.